michael105/minilib/doc/make.rst

 all other header files.
 And you can include the compiled "minilib.h", as only dependency.

-When compiling with mini-gcc, minilib.h will be prepended to the sources, automatically.
-Again, when minilib.h is compiled into mini-gcc; these sources will be used.
+When compiling with mini-cc, minilib.h will be prepended to the sources, automatically.
+Again, when minilib.h is compiled into mini-cc; these sources will be used.
 When minilib.h is present as file, this will be preferred.
-(Making development easier - no need to compile mini-gcc every time)
+(Making development easier - no need to compile mini-cc every time)

 The included compat headers are not stable yet.
 (stdio.h, stdlib.h, ...)